MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 `difficultyscaling.cpp`
 `spellcasting.cpp` - headers added

-[Note that in addition to these changes, further functions were added in V0.70, see 3.25, hand to hand, which also affects the difficulty scaling files.]
+[Note that in addition to these changes, further changes were made in later sections detailed here such as for hand to hand, which also affect the difficulty scaling files]

 ### 3.9.1, Tier function
 In `difficultyscaling.hpp`
 - `int difficultyTier();` function defined